-- Add the slices to the pan and fry on one side for about 4 minutes.
+- Add the slices to the pan and fry the plantains on one side for about 4 minutes.

 - Flip them and fry again for another 4 minutes on the second side.

-- Put them back in the pan and fry again, on low heat, for about 2, 3 minutes on each side.
+- Put them back in the pan and fry again, on low heat, for about 2, 3 minutes on each side, until golden brown.

-- Take out and sprinkle with salt, drizzle with extra virgin olive oil and enjoy as a snack, with eggs, or with your favorite dip.
+- To serve, sprinkle with salt, drizzle with extra virgin olive oil and enjoy as a snack, with eggs, or with your favorite dip.

 Guacamole with tostones

 Try having them with guacamole.
-Just in case you’ve never heard or made guacamole before, this is what you need: one ripe avocado, lime juice, salt and pepper, 1-2 tablespoons of finely chopped red onion, chopped fresh cilantro, 1 tablespoon high polyphenol extra virgin olive oil.
-Smash the avocado first, add the rest of the ingredients and taste.
+Suppose you’ve never heard of or made guacamole before.
+In that case, you need one ripe avocado, lime juice, salt and pepper, 1-2 tablespoons of finely chopped red onion, chopped fresh cilantro, 1 tablespoon high polyphenol extra virgin olive oil.
+Smash the avocado first, add the rest of the ingredients, and taste.
 Optional: add some plant paradox approved hot sauce, such as red Tabasco.